eunjae-lee/soori/README.md

 }
 ```

-but import methods like this:
+But import methods like this:

 ```js
 import { function1 } from 'soori/my-nextjs-apis';